DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ![Observation Window](screenshots/obs_plot_window.png "Observation Window")

 The _Observation_ window allows users to compare a selected observation to model data.
-The observation window will contain two figures with the observtiondata on the left and model data on the right.
+The observation window will contain two figures with the observtion data on the left and model data on the right.

 1. Dataset Selector